Best Of17 min read

 • Industry-leading tax optimization

-• Path financial planning tool is exceptional
+• Path financial planning tool is really exceptional

 • Competitive cash account rates

-• Portfolio line of credit is a hidden gem
+• Portfolio line of credit is underrated

 Cons:

-• $500 minimum to get started
+• $500 minimum to open an account

-• No human advisor access
+• No human advisor option

 • Direct indexing requires $100K+

-• Less flexible portfolio customization than Betterment
+• Less flexible portfolio customization compared to Betterment

 #3.
 M1 Finance — Best for DIY Passive Investors Who Want Control